 We performed a comparison between Apache Kafka and Oracle Data Integrator (ODI) based on real PeerSpot user reviews.

-Find out what your peers are saying about Apache, IBM, Amazon Web Services (AWS) and others in Message Queue (MQ) Software."It's an open-source product, which means it doesn't cost us anything to use it."
+Find out what your peers are saying about Apache, IBM, VMware and others in Message Queue (MQ) Software."The most valuable feature is the messaging function and reliability."

 "It eases our current data flow and framework."